Numerical methods for ordinary differential equations

 We want to numerically solve the resulting system using a two-stage Runge–Kutta method, with Butcher’s tableau 0111212, \begin{array}{c|cc} 0&&\\ 1&1&\\ \hline &\frac{1}{2}&\frac{1}{2} \end{array}, called Heun’s method.

-Question.
 Show theoretically that Heun’s method is a second-order method.

-Answer.
 With Heun’s method we have :

 y~i+1=yi+hf(ti,yi)\tilde{y}_{i+1} = y_i + h f(t_i,y_i) yi+1=yi+h2[f(ti,yi)+f(ti+1,y~i+1)]y_{i+1} = y_i + \frac{h}{2}[f(t_i, y_i) + f(t_{i+1},\tilde{y}_{i+1})] if we develop the truncated error expression near yitruey_{i}^{true} we found that the truncation error scales like : h2h^2 (linear terms being eliminated by the difference)

-Question.
-On the model of the previous functions, write an independent function named rk2 implementing Heun’s method.
+Write an independent function named rk2 implementing Heun’s method.

 def rk2(f, final_time, init_time, init_data, N_steps) :